klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 Model Independent Details
 =========================

+As described in the :ref:`terminology section<terminology>` of the NK solver description, the NK solver is applied to a model that is comprised of a collections of tracer modules, each of which is comprised of tracers.
+This section describes details of using the NK solver that are independent of which model the solver is being applied to.

-Most options for the solver and the test_problem model are in a cfg file.
+Most options for the solver and the application model are in a cfg file.
 The default location of the cfg file is ``$TOP/models/$model/newton_krylov.cfg``, where ``$TOP`` is the toplevel directory of the repo and ``$model`` is the name of the model to which the Newton-Krylov solved is being applied.

 Output from the NK solver is written to a work directory.
 The location of the work directory is specified by ``workdir`` in the cfg file.